jaredgk/PPP/docs/source/PPP_pages/model.rst

 Model File and Creation
 =======================

 A core aspect of the PPP is the use of Model files, JSON-based files used to assign and store **population models**.
 A population model primarily consists of: the populations within the model; the individuals in each population; and a population tree.
-Model files offer various benefits within the PPP: i) automatic assignment of relevant populations, individuals, or other potential meta-data; ii) simplifed process to examine multiple models; and iii) a single repository of all relevant meta-data.
+Model files offer various benefits within the PPP: i) automatic assignment of relevant populations, individuals, or other potential meta-data; ii) simplified process to examine multiple models; and iii) a single repository of all relevant meta-data.

 Model files may be created and edited using our model creator.